junsu-kim0807/junsu-kim0807.github.io/_news/aaai.md

 related_posts: false
 ---

-Our paper, <b>Salient Frequency-aware Exemplar Compression for Resource-constrained Online Continual Learning</b>, has been accepted in <b>AAAI'25</b>!
+Our paper, <b>Salient Frequency-aware Exemplar Compression for Resource-constrained Online Continual Learning</b>, has been accepted at <b>AAAI'25</b>!